jawadjawid/SportCred/doc/sprint3/PB.md

    Acceptance test : I am put in a group and can see other people’s responses.
 I also see a sliding scale to vote how much I agree with their post
    Priority/Point estimate:  Medium/2

+4. As George, I want to be able to search for other people from the search page, so that I can see their profiles.
+   Acceptance Test: I am able to to go to the search page and search for a user by their username.
+   Priority/Point estimate: Medium/2

-4. As George, I want to be able to follow other people and see them in my radar list, so that I can visit their profile and see their posts.
+5. As George, I want to be able to follow other people and see them in my radar list, so that their posts are prioritized on my feed.
    Acceptance Test: I am able to follow someone, and their posts should show up under the "Friends Posts" part of Posts page.
    Priority/Point estimate: Medium/2